Miklós Németh: Early career

 Returning home, Németh left the University of Economics and worked for the National Planning Office (OT) from 1977.
 He also joined the Hungarian Socialist Workers' Party (MSZMP) during this time.
 He was a theoretical researcher until 1978, when he was transferred to the office's Economics Department.
 There his role was preparation of shortened plan documents on industrial, agrarian, social etc. surveys, drafts which were dispatched to the Council of Ministers.
 According to Németh, he then became familiar with the economic reality and the true extent of the huge public debt.
 The Communist regime and the Hungarian National Bank led a double bookkeeping, even the majority of the party's Political Committee had no information on the real data.
 Németh began working for the Socialist Workers' Party Economic Department in 1981.
 He and Ferenc Bartha negotiated with Alan Whittome and Jacques de Larosière, representatives of the International Monetary Fund (IMF) in 1982, but Németh also took part in a conference to resort to loans from China, bypassing the Soviets.

 Németh was appointed Head of Economic Department in 1986, when Mikhail Gorbachev became leader of the Soviet Union.
 Németh, who knew the new Secretary-General earlier, anticipated that a new period would go with social, political, and economic reforms.
 Németh was promoted to the Central Committee as Secretary in charge of Economic Policy in June 1987.
 In May 1988, he was elevated to the Politburo.
-During that time, long-time Secretary-General János Kádár was replaced by Prime Minister Károly Grósz, who tried to establish a "technocratic" government and commissioned Németh to negotiate with Deutsche Bank aimed at getting a one billion Mark loan.
+During that time, long-serving Secretary-General János Kádár was replaced by Prime Minister Károly Grósz, who tried to establish a "technocratic" government and commissioned Németh to negotiate with Deutsche Bank aimed at getting a one billion Mark loan.